-The death of a family member is never easy to accept, especially if it was due to another’s negligence, or medical malpractice.
+The death of a family member is never easy to accept, especially if it was due to another’s negligence or medical malpractice.
 For surviving family members, a loved one’s death can be a point of traumatic loss and financial hardship, which can accumulate quickly in the form of medical and funeral expenses.

 Legal action may be the furthest thing from your family’s minds during times like this, but our team at Bailey, Johnson, and Peck strongly believes that you are owed justice and financial security, especially if your loved one died due to negligence.

-Our experienced team of attorneys is available to offer professional guidance in the form of a free consultation by calling 518-456-0082.
+Our experienced team of Albany personal injury attorneys is available to offer professional guidance in the form of a free consultation by calling 518-456-0082.
 The grief inflicted upon the family members of the deceased can be overwhelming.
 That is why it’s imperative that your family seeks the counsel of a wrongful death attorney in the Albany, NY area.

 What is a Wrongful Death Claim?

 Surviving family members are eligible to file wrongful death claims when the deceased’s death was caused by someone else’s negligence or intentional actions.
 Wrongful death lawsuits are filed on behalf of the deceased person’s estate in order to give family members full or partial support with medical and burial expenses.
-This will help relieve them of some of their mental anguish and giving them emotional and economic support.
+This will help relieve them of some of their mental anguish and give them emotional and economic support.

 Depending on the degree to which the surviving family was dependent on the deceased person to operate a sustainable standard of living, they may be entitled to an increase in the amount of financial compensation they have incurred.